Candy and Confectionery Mints Miscellaneous Recipes

 Instructions

-In a large bowl, combine soft cream cheese and confectioner’s sugar, using your hands to knead together until a soft dough forms.
+In a large bowl, combine soft cream cheese and confectioner’s sugar.
+Use your hands to knead together until a soft dough forms.

 Divide dough into five portions.
-Place each in a separate bowl.
-Add a few drops of gel food coloring** to each, and knead until the color has worked evenly into the dough.
+Place each portion in a separate bowl and add a few drops of gel food coloring.** Knead to work color evenly into the dough.

-Using your hands, roll the tube until it is about 1 inch / 2 1/2 centimeters in diameter.
+Using your hands, roll the tube to approximately 1 inch in diameter.

-Slice tube into small segments, pressing each into one of the silicone mould*** cavities.
+With a sharp chef’s knife, slice tube into small segments, then press each segment into one of the mold cavities.

-Pop the mints out of the mould.
-Brush with edible glitter, if desired.
+Pop mints from mold.
+Dust with edible glitter, if desired.

-Place peppermints in an airtight container between rows of parchment or wax paper.
+Arrange cream cheese peppermints in an airtight container, layered between sheets of parchment or wax paper.
 Store in the refrigerator for up to one week.

 Notes